History of Lithuania (book): Volume II

 The second volume, entitled "Lietuvos istorija.
 Geležies amžius" (History of Lithuania.
 The Iron Age), was issued in 2007.
-It encompasses the era between the 1st century and the 12th century.
+It encompassed the era between the 1st century and the 12th century.
 Invoking archaeological research, it discusses Lithuania's formation and development, and the impacts made by the Vikings and by Rus.
-An in-depth analysis was made of the evolution of the Baltic tribes in the region, since these Lithuanians were the only Balts to create their own state.
+An in-depth analysis was made of the evolution of the Baltic tribes in the region since these Lithuanians were the only Balts to create their own state.

-The volume was written by dr. Gintautas Zabiela, habil. dr. Vytautas Kazakevičius, dr. Ilona Vaškevičiūtė, dr. Rasa Banytė Rowell, and dr. Darius Baronas; the responsible editor was Gintautas Zabiela.
+The volume was written by Dr. Gintautas Zabiela, Habil.
+Dr. Vytautas Kazakevičius, Dr. Ilona Vaškevičiūtė, Dr. Rasa Banytė Rowell, and Dr. Darius Baronas; the responsible editor was Gintautas Zabiela.
 During the volume's preparation, Vytautas Kazakevičius died, and his work was finished by Zabiela.
-The 517-page volume was peer reviewed by dr. Albinas Kuncevičius and dr. Mindaugas Bertašius.
+The 517-page volume was peer-reviewed by Dr. Albinas Kuncevičius and Dr. Mindaugas Bertašius.

 Volume XII

-In 2008 was released another volume of the book entitled "Sąjūdis: nuo "Persitvarkymo" iki Kovo 11-osios" (History of Lithuania.
+In 2008 another volume of the book was released, entitled "Sąjūdis: nuo "Persitvarkymo" iki Kovo 11-osios" (History of Lithuania.
 Sąjūdis: from "Restructuring" till March 11).
-Volume is written by dr. Česlovas Laurinavičius and dr. Vladas Sirutavičius.
+This volume was written by Dr. Česlovas Laurinavičius and Dr. Vladas Sirutavičius.
 Currently available I part of the XII volume.

 Volumes III through XIII

 The third volume will begin with the 12th century; the thirteenth and last volume will cover the 21st century.
-The last volume is scheduled for release in about 2011.
+The last volume was initially scheduled for release in 2011.
 According to a preliminary assessment, the remaining volumes will be organized and edited as follows: